 “Call to Me and I will answer you, and I will tell you great and mighty things, which you do not know.” -Jeremiah 33:3

 I am frequently amazed at the power of prayer.
 I find it so incredibly encouraging to know that the Creator of every living thing cares to answer the cries of my heart.

-“The Lord is near to all who call upon Him, To all who call upon Him in truth.”
-(Psalm 145:18)
+“The Lord is near to all who call upon Him, To all who call upon Him in truth.” -Psalm 145:18

 One day, I looked up and yelped with excitement as I saw one baby cat waiting on my doorstep peering inside our sliding glass door.
 We lived in a wooded area with houses far from one another.
-I never shared this prayer with others, until after it was answered.
-Then, I told everyone!
+I could not believe my eyes!

 I remember another day..
 “Lord, we are struggling with money.
 Please help my mama find one hundred dollars.”
 My mom found two fifty dollar bills!